Tickaroo/tikxml/docs/AnnotatingModelClasses.md

 ```

 If we parse an `Author` from a XML document then the text content will be parsed only into `Author.authorDescription`, whereas if we parse a `Person` the text content will be parsed into `Person.description`.

+Reading and writing text as CDATA is supported with `@TextContent`.
+While reading CDATA just works out of the box for writing you have to enable that explicitly with `@TextContent(writeAsCData=true)`

 ## Support for constructors
 Instead of annotating fields we can also annotate constructor parameters: